oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

 ## Java code

-Ensure you have the latest Java OCI SDK and setup the required Classpath to perform the below test program.
+Ensure you have the latest Java OCI SDK and set up the required Classpath to perform the below test program.

 ### Media Flow